vallabkaranam/auth-service/README.md

 - **Security First**: Implements industry-standard security practices and token-based authentication
 - **Scalability**: Built with performance and scalability in mind using FastAPI and SQLAlchemy
 - **Maintainability**: Clean architecture with clear separation of concerns
-- **Production Ready**: Includes proper error handling, logging, and security measures
+- **Production Ready**: Includes proper error handling, logging, and a deployment model that separates configuration from code

 ## 📝 License